 How to Freeze Yellow Squash

 Learning how to freeze yellow squash will allow you to make your favorite squash recipes all year long.
-Freezing squash is a great way to preserve them when you end up growing more than you can eat.
+Freezing is a great way to preserve excess squash when you end up growing more than you can eat.
 It's also a great way to save squash that you purchased and never used.

 Frozen squash can be taken out of the freezer later when you are ready to cook them.
 If you plan on making fried squash from the freezer, the technique is the same, except you can flour them before freezing if you prefer.